art-dot-git/zork-client/README.md

 ```

 * The line with the `===` is the current game state: location, score, and number of moves
-* Next comes the copyright text.
-This is only shown for new games.
 * Then comes the game output.
 * And last is the input prompt `> `